-“According to War Department records you have been designated as the emergency addressee of Sgt.
-Richard C. Armato who according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.
+“According to War Department records, you have been designated as the emergency addressee of Sergeant Richard C. Armato, 20,600,385, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.

 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
 From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was formerly known at Camp Panagatan.

 The camp was actually three camps.
 Camp 1 housed the POWs who had been captured on Bataan and held at Camp O’Donnell.
 Camp 2 was two miles from Camp 1 and was closed because it lacked an adequate water supply.
 It was later reopened and held Naval POWs.
 Camp 3 was eight miles from Camp 1 and six miles from Camp 2.
 It housed the POWs fro Corregidor and those men who had been hospitalized when Bataan surrendered.
 The camp was later closed and the POWs were sent to Camp 1.

 The barracks were built to house 50 men but it was common for 60 to 120 men beings assigned to a barracks.
 The POWs slept on bamboo slats with mattresses, covers, and mosquito netting.
 This caused diseases to spread quickly among the POWs.
 Richard was assigned to Barracks #5, Group 2.